taleby2004/esper/examples/etc/readme.txt

 3. Run "setenv.bat" (Windows) or "setenv.sh" (Unix) to verify your environment settings

-4. Run "compile.bat" (Windows) or "compile.sh" (Unix) to compile the examples
+4. Run "compile.bat" (Windows) or "compile.sh" (Unix) to compile the examples On Unix systems, make sure the PATH variable contains the current directory.

 5. Now you are ready to run the examples.
 Some examples require mandatory parameters.